As I look out of my window I see a flash of fiery red as the leaves in the tree opposite turn their Autumn hue.

 - Finally add the remaining sauce ingredients, turn the heat down low and allow to simmer with the lid on for around 30 minutes

-- To make the sauce steam the cauliflower florets for around 10 - 15 minutes or until really soft
+- To make the topping steam the cauliflower florets for around 10 - 15 minutes or until really soft

 - Meanwhile fry the spring onions and garlic in a little oil over a low heat for a couple of minutes until softened, but not coloured